Holiday Gift Sets for the Beauty Obsessed

 From hair tool kits for the jetsetter to full-on makeup vaults staked with too many eye shadows to count, these are the gifts to give.

-Want to know what's sexier than long, full lashes?
+Want to know what's sexier than lashes that look long and full?
 Nothing.
 Give the gift of luscious lashes with this kit, which includes a hydrating eye cream and the brand's ever-popular Lash Boost serum.
 Bonus: You'll also get a bedazzled eyelash curler (how festive!).

 SHOP: Rodan + Fields Lash Boost +Bright Eye Special, $220